danvega/danvega-dev/blog/2017/04/28/every-developer-start-blog-right-now.md

 title: "Why every developer should start a blog right now!"
 published: true
 date: 2017-04-28T09:15:56-04:00
-tags: [Random]
+tags: ['Random']
 excerpt: "Why every developer should start a blog right now!"
-cover:
+cover: './ken-tomita-239357-760x507.jpg'
 ---

 In this article, I want to dive into why I believe that every developer should start a blog right now.
-This will be a little bit of a bias opinion because I believe this is where both my career and my life's mission started. \[featured-image single\_newwindow="false" alt="Developer Blog"\]  I realize that not everyone is walking the same path as I am in life.
+This will be a little bit of a bias opinion because I believe this is where both my career and my life's mission started.
+I realize that not everyone is walking the same path as I am in life.
 With that said I do see some real value in sharing your experiences as a developer with others.
 I am going to share my journey with you and give you the one thing I wish I would have known when I started blogging.

 ## Why I started Blogging